christineymshen/christineymshen.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.

-profile:
-  align: right
-  image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a fifth year Ph.D. candidate in the [Department of Statistical Science](https://stat.duke.edu/) at Duke University, working with [Surya Tokdar](http://www2.stat.duke.edu/~st118/).
+I am also an [AI Health Fellow](https://aihealth.duke.edu) at Duke University School of Medicine.

+I am interested in philosophical and foundational questions in statistics, and my research focuses on methodologies that are Bayesian in formulation, with strong frequentist guarantees.
+More broadly, my work touches on Bayesian methods and decision theory.
+My applied work is motivated by challenges in the clinical research, especially in the context of large and complex datasets such as the Electronic Health Records.

+Outside of Statistics, a few things I've been enjoying doing regularly are: yoga, tennis, and wall climbing.

+#### **Education**

+B.B.A. in Insurance, Financial and Actuarial Analysis with Honours (2011), The Chinese University of Hong Kong <br />
+M.S. in Statistics (2021), Duke University